A Certifiable Machine Learning-Based Pipeline to Predict Fatigue Life of Aircraft Structures: Methodology

 where the mapping is conditioned on the PSE under study.
 To account for the distinct physical regimes involved, we unfold $f_1$ into two separate models $f_1^{\text{ground|PSE}}$ and $f_1^{\text{flight}}$ that model $f_1$ for ground and flight segments, respectively.
 Ground segments, dominated by static loads (e.g., fuel weight), exhibit relatively simple stress responses and therefore we chose $f_1^{\text{ground|PSE}}$ to be a different second-order polynomial model for each PSE, with only one input variable (fuel weight) and a single output variable ($1g$).
 In contrast, flight segments involve dynamic aerodynamic loading, requiring more flexible functional shapes.
 Accordingly, $f_1^{\text{flight}}$ is approximated by a multilayer perceptron (MLP).
 After feature selection, we keep six out of the 12 features in $\bf P$ as input variables, and we add an encoding of the PSE as an additional independent variable, i.e. a single MLP was trained to generalize across all flight segments and wing locations.
 The output of this MLP is the full, four dimensional stress vector $\bf S$ (additional details on model architecture, input selection, and preprocessing for $f_1^{\text{flight}}$ are provided in \ref{appendix:PhaseI}).

 \item \textbf{Phase II – Damage prediction}: The second phase of the pipeline estimates, from the stress data, the fatigue damage accumulated at each PSE over \(n\) flights of a given mission.
 Since the particularities of each PSE are already encoded in the different stresses, PSE is not anymore an input variable at the stage.
-Now, there are two distinct damage components: $\mathscr{D}_\text{GAG}$, the damage caused by the Ground–Air–Ground (GAG) cycle after $n$ flights, and $\mathscr{D}_\text{G\&M}$, the damage induced by gusts and maneuver loads during flight segments after $n$ flights.
+Now, there are two distinct damage components: $\mathbb{D}_\text{GAG}$, the total (accumulated) damage caused by the Ground–Air–Ground (GAG) cycle after $n$ flights, and $\mathbb{D}_\text{G\&M}$, the total (accumulated) damage induced by gusts and maneuver loads during flight segments after $n$ flights.
 These are the two primary contributors to fatigue degradation in metallic aircraft structures.
-Since they are distinct, we separate the analysis and consider two separate tasks:\\ (i) The first task is that of predicting the per-flight damage caused by the Ground–Air–Ground (GAG) cycle $\overline{\mathscr{D}_\text{GAG}}$.
-This prediction uses as input variables the average stress values during ground and flight segments \(\bar{\mathbf{S}}_{\text{ground}} \in \mathbb{R}\) and \(\bar{\mathbf{S}}_{\text{flight}} \in \mathbb{R}^4\) (computed from the Phase I stress predictions), along the time the aircraft spends in flight and on the ground during a single flight, \(t_{\text{ground}}\), \(t_{\text{flight}} \in \mathbb{R}\) and the stress concentration factor, \(k_t \in \mathbb{R}\) (see \ref{appendix:PhaseII} for details).
-In principle this is a per-flight quantity and thus independent of $n$.
-However, although $n$ is large (\( n \in [800, 13{,}000] \)) and the average damage is expected to asymptotically converge to the true per-flight value-as per the law of large numbers-we also add $n$ as an input variable, to account to possible deviations from the true mean due to finite samples effects.
-Mathematically
+Since they are distinct, we separate the analysis and consider two separate tasks: